Korea Travel Essentials

 Documents to Carry

-Always lock your passport in your hotel safe when you're out exploring — carry a photocopy on your phone or on paper instead.
+Always lock your passport in your hotel safe when you are out exploring — carry a photocopy on your phone or on paper instead.
 Hotels will ask for your passport at check-in, but after that it should stay locked up.
-Some domestic flights require a valid ID, so carry your passport on inter-island travel days only.
+KTX trains and domestic flights to Jeju accept a Korean ID or passport at the gate; bring your passport along on travel days.

 Global Entry / SENTRI